tzi/tropiq.js/README.md

 ### Why should you develop jTropiq plugins?

-You like to write vanillaJS? mee too!
+You like to write vanillaJS? mee too!<br>
-By packaging your plugins for jTropiq, you will provide vanillaJS plugins compatible with jQuery.
+By packaging your plugins for jTropiq, you will provide vanillaJS plugins compatible with jQuery.<br>
 And by doing so, your users will know easily how to use your plugins.

 ### How can you develop jTropiq plugins?